dbanetto/uni/pertol_pump/report.md

 All of the state of the register is constant in this implementation but it is assumed that this will be swapped out for an implementation what will request the values from another system.

+A design goal for the system was to not have any assertions that could fail on a valid user action.
+To implement this if a precondition to a sub-program is not met the procedure will not run & fulfill the post-condition as the pump has already entered an error state.

 # Justification of Correctness

 ## Functional & Flow Contracts